yj7082126/musubi-tuner/README.md

 - Feb 22, 2025
     - Added support for inference with SkyReels V1 T2V and I2V models.
 For details, please refer to [Inference with SkyReels V1](#inference-with-skyreels-v1).
 Thank you to sdbds for the contribution.

-- Jan 20, 2025
-    - Added experimental installation instructions using uv.
-Thanks to bmaltais for PR [#51](https://github.com/kohya-ss/musubi-tuner/pull/51) for this addition.
-However, the settings are incomplete, so feedback is welcome.
-    - Added a documentation for [TensorBoard logging](./docs/advanced_config.md#save-and-view-logs-in-tensorboard-format--tensorboard形式のログの保存と参照).

 ### Releases